 Students in the Division of Nursing will receive direction from the classroom or clinical instructor as needed for emergency response drills.
-In the event the nursing lab building, Numa Adams, has to be evacuated, all personnel are to use the nearest stairwell exit to their office or classroom.
-In the event that the nearby exit is blocked individuals should proceed to the next nearby exit.
-The primary assembly point is the Annex 1 Parking Lot located across the street from the Medical School, Mudd building, unless deemed unsafe.
-The secondary emergency assembly point is the lawn in front of the Louis Stokes Health Science Library, unless deemed unsafe.
-To review the Emergency Response Plan for the University, see Classroom Evacuation Procedures .
+In the event the nursing lab building must be evacuated, all personnel are to use the nearest stairwell exit to their office or classroom.
+In the event that the nearby exit is blocked, individuals should proceed to the next nearby exit.
+The primary assembly point is the Annex 1 Parking Lot located on H Street.
+To review the Emergency Response Plan for the University, see Classroom Evacuation Procedures.